How the MathsCraft Curriculum works

 Also applies careful analysis, making logical arguments to support ideas, making progress towards being sure beyond all doubt.

-For a more detailed overview of the MathsCraft Curriculum download our PDF overview below.
+For a more detailed overview of the MathsCraft Curriculum, see the teacher resource pages:

-The MathsCraft Curriculum is a subscription service available to schools with an annual fee* based on the number of classes using the Curriculum.
+The MathsCraft Curriculum is a subscription service available to schools, with an annual fee based on the number of students undertaking the Curriculum.